BIRSBiointegration/whitePaper/manuscript.md

 ## Techniques and challenges for benchmarking methods

-### We must first define what we are benchmarking
+### Definition of benchmarking

- * Often the goal in benchmarking is recovery of known cell types with processing of raw data, quantification, and clustering.
+ Often, the goal in benchmarking is recovery of known cell types with processing of raw data, quantification, and clustering.
 The Adjusted Rand Index (ARI) or other metrics for partitions are used.

- * One may also attempt to benchmark methods for their ability to discover known relationships between data modalities, e.g. gene regulatory relationships observed between chromatin accessibility and gene expression.
+   One may also attempt to benchmark methods for their ability to discover known relationships between data modalities, e.g. gene regulatory relationships observed between chromatin accessibility and gene expression.
 However, this is made difficult by the fact